Concordium/concordium-rust-smart-contracts/README.md

 - `concordium-std` version 3 only supports building version 1 contracts

 Also note that `concordium-std` version 4 only works with `cargo-concordium` version 2.1+.
+Also note that `concordium-std` version 4.1 only works with `cargo-concordium` version 2.3+.

 ## Examples